Castaway Cay

-Disney's Castaway Cay, or simply Castaway Cay, is a private island in the Bahamas which serves as an exclusive port for the Disney Cruise Line ships.
+Disney's Castaway Cay is a private island in the Bahamas which serves as an exclusive port for the Disney Cruise Line ships (with the exception of the Disney Adventure).
 It is located near Great Abaco Island and was formerly known as Gorda Cay.
 In 1997, The Walt Disney Company purchased a 99-year land lease (through 2096) for the cay from the Bahamian government, giving the company substantial control over the island.

 Castaway Cay was the first private island in the cruise industry where the ship docks on the island, eliminating the need for guests to be tendered to land.

 The island is still largely undeveloped as only 55 of the 1000 acre are being used.
 Castaway Cay has approximately 140 Disney Cruise Line permanent residents who keep the island running daily.

 History

 Gorda Cay

 In 1654 the Spanish Galleon Jesus María de la Médica Concepción, also known as El Capitan - as it was the lead vessel in the fleet, sank off the coast of Ecuador.
 The ship was hauling 3 million pesos of silver, 2,212 ingots, 216 chests of coins, and 22 boxes of wrought silver.
 Silver salvaged from the ship by the Spanish was taken to Cuba and loaded upon the Nuestra Senora del la Maravilla, but it too sank on January 4, 1656.
 The silver was salvaged again, and loaded upon the Madama do Brasil, which then sank near Gorda Cay in 1657.

 Gorda Cay was first settled in 1783.
-In 1844, the Pantheon encountered gale force winds causing it to loose its sails, and for a fire to break out.
+In 1844, the Pantheon encountered gale force winds causing it to lose its sails, and for a fire to break out.
 The ship ran ashore near Gorda Cay, and burnt to the waterline.
 The crew were rescued by the Water Witch.
 In 1846, the Brig Monument of Portland was sailing to Matanzas, carrying a cargo of boards, shooks, and fish, when it "was totally wrecked on Gorda Cay."
 The cargo and materials were recovered, taken to Charleston, South Carolina and sold.

 In 1884, the ship George B. Douglass was sailing from Roatán for Nassau, when it was caught in a heavy storm and developed a leak.
 Captain Anderson and his crew escaped in lifeboat.
 "Shortly after they had pushed away from the schooner she gave a lurch to one side and then disappeared."
 The crew were drifting off Gorda Cay when they were found by the schooner Isle of June and towed to Nassau.

 On August 12, 1928, the SS Munamar owned by Munson Steamship Line, ran aground on Gorda Cay and was unable to free itself.
 The passengers were removed Monday, August 13, by the tug boat Lady Cordeaux.
 Monday, August 20, it was reported the ship was successfully refloated.

 Gorda's airstrip (now Castaway Cay Airport) was once used as a stop in the 1930s for bootleggers and later, drug runners.